Contact Us

 It is not a plant, even though it has branches, and as André Peyssonnel, a doctor from Marseilles, discovered only early in the 18th century, it is not even a mineral, even though it is petrified.
 It is in fact the calcareous secretion of a marine polyp colony.

 Some archaeological sites in Sicily, Sardinia and Syria where ornaments in coral have been found, would lead us to believe that coral was already known thousands of years ago, but it is evident that the ancient Greeks valued it either as a jewel or as a medicine.
-Alexander the Great’s ambitious plan to unify East and West as one large empire, not only through military campaigns, but also through cultural exchanges enhanced by heavy commerce, melted together peoples of different cultures and customs and thereby helped the diffusion of coral as far afield as India.
+Alexander the Great’s ambitious plan to unify East and West as one large empire, not only through military campaigns, but also through cultural exchanges enhanced by heavy commerce, melted together peoples of different cultures and customs and thereby helped the diffusion of coral as far a field as India.
 Pliny gives precise evidence of this spread in his “ Naturalis historia” saying : “Indians value coral as much as Romans value Indian pearls, the cost varying according to the importance given by each population”.

 Torre Del Greco is a sunny, small town in the Naples Bay, at the foothills of Mount Vesuvius.
 It is famous worldwide for becoming throughout the centuries, the capital of the red coral.